graphql-editor/graphql-blog/src/pages/graphql-vs-rest-vending-machine-example/index.md

 Any **"The Office"** fans here?

-Do you remember the episode in which Jim put where Dwight's stuff into a vending machine?
+Do you remember the episode in which Jim put Dwight's stuff into a vending machine?
 This seems to be one of the best examples of the major difference between **GraphQL vs REST** according to, one of the GraphQL’s creators, **Lee Byron**.

 ![The Office - vending machine prank](vending.png)